Sunflower butter: History

 Two decades later, in 2000, researchers at the Agricultural Research Service of the Department of Agriculture, working with sunflower seed processor Red River Commodities, developed a formulation that "resembled the texture, flavor, and nutty appearance of commercially available peanut butter", focusing on the degree of roasting and the amounts of sugar, salt, and stabilizer (hydrogenated cottonseed and rapeseed oils).
 Their subsidiary, SunGold Foods, Inc., introduced their sunflower seed butter, marketed under the name SunButter, in 2002.
 By 2011, SunButter became available at major grocery retailers.

 Several major grocery chains and online retailers now produce store-brand sunflower butter.

-Health

-Sunflower seeds are a good source of protein, fiber, vitamin E, zinc and iron.

-They are also rich in alpha-tocopherols, which have been associated with a reduced risk of certain types of cancers.
+Sunflower seed butter can also be made in home kitchens using a food processor or high speed blender.

+Potential allergen

-Due to the prevalence of peanut allergies in the US, many American schools are offering peanut-free menu options or implementing entirely nut-free policies.
-Sunflower butter can provide an alternative in schools where peanut butter and other nuts have been banned.
-However, a small number of people with peanut allergies may also be allergic to sunflower seed butter.
-According to one study, a person with a known peanut allergy suffered an acute reaction to a "nut-free" butter containing sunflower seeds.
+Due to the prevalence of peanut allergies, schools may offer peanut-free menu options or implement entirely nut-free policies.
+Sunflower butter may be an alternative in schools where peanut butter and other nuts are banned, although some people with peanut allergies may also be allergic to sunflower seed butter.

 Sunflower butter can also be used as a dip for fruit and vegetables, in a sandwich, or in recipes that call for peanut butter; peanut butter, however, contains higher levels of protein.